Access-Control-* Header Directives

 Credential & Exposure Header Mechanics

+Access-Control-Allow-Credentials: true enables cross-origin cookie and HTTP authentication propagation.
+This directive strictly invalidates wildcard origin policies per the Fetch Standard.
 The Access-Control-Allow-Origin response must exactly match the requesting scheme, host, and port.

-Mismatched origins or missing credential flags cause browsers to strip Set-Cookie and Authorization headers from the actual request.
+Credential propagation requires explicit server-side validation before header emission.
+Mismatched origins or missing credential flags cause browsers to block the response and never send cookies or Authorization headers on the actual request.

 Expose Headers Configuration for Custom Telemetry: